 e) Sufficient lateral support to withstand either a hurricane or a severe earthquake;

 f) Integral missile protection sufficient to withstand impacts by tree trunks or utility poles thrown by hurricane or tornado winds.
 Note that wind blown missiles generally have impact velocites less than 100 m / s, are generally less dense than solid steel and typically have averarge densities comparable to water.

 It is likely impossible for a FNR power plant to absorb a determined military attack without incurring some damage.
-Hence the object is primarily to prevent a major FNR prompt neutron critical explosion or a major sodium fire, not to expect the FNR to be operable immediately after such an attack.
+Hence, in the event of a determined military attack the object is to prevent a major FNR prompt neutron critical explosion or a major unsuppressed sodium fire, not to expect the FNR to be operable soon after such an attack.